Project-MONAI/model-zoo/README.md

 ## License

 Bundles released on the MONAI Model Zoo require a license for the software itself comprising the configuration files and model weights.
-You are required to adhere to the license conditions included with each bundle, as well as any license conditions stated for data bundles may include or use (please check if `docs/data_license.txt` is existing within the bundle directory).
+You are required to adhere to the license conditions included with each bundle, as well as any license conditions stated for data bundles may include or use (please check the file `docs/data_license.txt` if it is existing within the bundle directory).

 The MONAI Model Zoo repository itself follows [Apache License](https://github.com/Project-MONAI/model-zoo/blob/dev/LICENSE), thus you need to follow this license if using its software, and we recommend this license for bundles.